krzko/cashmere/README.md

 ## Alert Format

 Cashmere needs the TradingView alerts to be in a specific format for it to place trades on your behalf.
-The below templates outlines the values that are need;
+The below templates outlines the values that are need:

+**Buy Order**

 ```sh
 ##CASHMERE